clarkgrubb/data-tools/doc/TOUR.md

 The fact that tabs are visually identical to spaces means that in many applications they *can* be replaced by spaces, which makes tabs available for delimiting fields.
 One could use a non-printing character, but most applications do not display non-printing characters well.

-Here is how to align the columns of a tab delimited file when using `zsh`:
+Here is how to align the columns of a tab delimited file:

     tr ':' '\t' < /etc/passwd | column -t -s $'\t'